shen-tian/feather-send/README.md

 # Tracker code

-Ported over to PlatformIO from [electrosew](https://github.com/mloudon/electrosew/tree/master/feather_send)
+Ported over to PlatformIO from [electrosew](https://github.com/mrgriscom/electrosew/blob/master/feather_send/feather_send.ino).
+This is the multi-agent version.
+It's configured for a Feather M0 based board, but should run fine on a 32u4 Feather too.

+## Setup

+Install `platformio`.
+Tested using 3.4.1.

 ## Libs required: